UR-DataScience/electric-book/book/text/chapter_03.md

 ## **3.3 if Statements**

-The If statement allows the programmer to change the logical order of a program; that is, make the order in which the statements are executed differ from the order in which they are listed in the program.
+If statement allows the programmer to change the logical order of a program; that is, make the order in which the statements are executed differ from the order in which they are listed in the program.